Practice guidelines and protocols

 Homelessness Service Contracts

-Contracts for homelessness services explain the terms and conditions for FACS funding and the services and programs being funded.
+Contracts for homelessness services explain the terms and conditions for DCJ funding and the services and programs being funded.

 The contracts for services funded under the Specialist Homelessness Services (SHS) Program are made up of standard documents, including the: